924 7th Ave S, Olympia, WA, 98502

 Contact me to schedule a free 20-minute consultation and learn more about my credentials and experience, my approach to counseling and my fee below.

 20 years ago I read my first book about family systems counseling and it lit me up.
 Today, continuing education programs, reading, supervision and peer consultation groups continue to light me up, and most of all so does the living work with the people who see me in my counseling practice.
 I am a life learner and this includes seeking out counseling for myself at various times in my life.

-I have a masters degree in psychology from the Counseling Specialization program at Saybrook University.
-I also graduated from The Evergreen State College, where I studied psychology, social psychology, alternative democratic education, leadership, gender studies, racial justice, and liberation.
+My formal education includes a masters degree in psychology from the Counseling Specialization program at Saybrook University as well as a bachelor of arts's degree from The Evergreen State College, where I studied psychology, social psychology, democratic education, systems thinking, gender studies, and intersectional social and racial justice work.